MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/cloud-powered-support-lcs.md

 ## Manage support plans
-If you purchased a support plan, you will need to add it to LCS Support before you create a new ticket.
+If you purchased a support plan, such as **Premier Support** or **Advance Support for Partners**, you will need to add it to LCS Support before you create a new ticket.

 1. On the **Submitted to Microsoft** tab, click **Manage support plans**.